segillab/msCentipede-parallel/README.md

 **originally forked from** [rajanil](https://github.com/rajanil/msCentipede)

 This version of msCentipede uses multiple cores (the original uses one).
-Currently the number of cores cannot be specified, however you can expect it to use the followinga:
+Currently the number of cores cannot be specified, however you can expect it to use the following:

 + if DNase-seq with default window:
 	+ 8 cores near full time